As of January 1, 2014, all lacrosse balls used for play MUST meet NOCSAE standards and include the words "Meets NOCSAE Standard".

-Manufacturers are now producing these balls, but delivery to retailers may be slow.
-US Lacrosse encourages leagues, teams and programs to order balls now.
-Delaying the ordering of balls until spring could cause issues if quantities are limited.
+Manufacturers are now producing these balls, and US Lacrosse encourages leagues, teams and programs to order balls as soon as possible.
+Delaying the ordering of balls could cause issues if quantities are limited.

 Men’s and women’s game officials are being reminded that only balls with the NOCSAE wording will be allowed for play.

 Rulebooks for the 2014 season have been adjusted to include this update.